 - Unit heavy to lift out of water when full

-- Cleaning the filter foams is messier than cleaning filters with backwash capability
+- Cleaning the foam filters is messy without backwash capability

 This is the largest capacity and also the most expensive filter on our list.
 It is a stand-alone unit with a gravity-assisted feed out, so it needs to be situated a bit higher than the pool.
 It isn’t small, so concealment will take a little extra thought.